hallpaz/3dsystems21/docs/assignment6.md

 **ASSIGNMENT 5**

-In this assignment, we will learn to compute the extrinsic parameters of a set (bundle) of cameras Our optimization seeks to align the estimated (orange) cameras with the ground truth (purple) cameras, by minimizing the discrepancies between pairs of relative cameras.
+In this assignment, we will learn to compute the extrinsic parameters of a set (bundle) of cameras, given multiple pairs of transfor

+ by minimizing the discrepancies between pairs of relative cameras.
 Thus, the solution to the problem should look as follows:

 **The goals of this practice are the following:**